cooper/quiki/doc/styling.md

 # Styling

-wikifier provides a simple solution to styling with CSS from within the wiki language.
+quiki provides a simple solution to styling with CSS from within the wiki language.
 Rules can be added to specific blocks and/or children of specific blocks, and selectors like classes and block types can also narrow down the matched elements.